heroku/logplex/doc/schema/deprecated.md

 ### Create Session

-Created a sesssion for a given log channel
+Create a sesssion for a given log channel

 ```
 POST /sessions